GodgamingonYT/YouTube-and-YouTube-Music-Enhanced-Adblocker/README.md

 This userscript blocks YouTube ads and bypasses adblock detection mechanisms effectively.

+Please tell me in issues if there is some problem. (this is still in very beta)

 ## Features
 - Blocks video ads, banner ads, and other ad formats in YouTube